top of page

 Together with fellow Paisley Buddie and award winning

-We wanted to create a body of work which will provide a lasting record of the cultural and social history of the town and surrounding area for future generations.
+We are creating a body of work which will provide a lasting record of the cultural and social history of the town and surrounding area for future generations.

-Traditional stories such as the Paisley Pinks, the 'reeking' Espedair Burn & the Tatabella character are almost forgotten so we have brought these back to life, setting them to music together with the work of Weaver poets Robert Tannahill and Hugh MacDonald.
+Traditional stories such as the Paisley Pinks, the 'reeking' Espedair Burn & the Tatabella character are almost forgotten and these stories and characters have been brought these back to life, setting them to music together with the work of Weaver poets Robert Tannahill and Hugh MacDonald and contemporary folk artists who have an impact on the town and the thread industry such as Danny Kyle and Ewan McVicar.

 Silver Threads has been performed at the Sma Shot Festival, Tannahill Arts Festival, Renfrewshire Cycle Arts and the Spree Music & Arts Festival.